CartoDB/carto.js/doc/api_methods.md

 # API methods

-The documentation below refers to CartoDB.js v3.
-For major changes in the library we will update the documentation here.
-This documentation is meant to help developers find specific methods from the CartoDB.js library.
+This documentation is intended for developers and describes specific methods from the [latest version](https://github.com/CartoDB/cartodb.js/releases) of the CartoDB.js library.

 ## cartodb.createVis